The Executive Who Couldn't Stop Working Late

 - The drive for career advancement battling against the desire for work-life balance

-- The ambition to lead change and wrestling with the comfort of status quo
+- The ambition to lead change while wrestling with the comfort of staying with the status quo

 The Personal Price of Internal Conflict